 Late October to Early April is the Best time to Visit Kutch.

 The people of Kutch believe in simple living and high thinking.
-The staple food is Rotlas made of Bajri (millet) which the local relish with Butter milk or ‘Chhas’, Butter and Jaggery or ‘Gol’.
-‘Khichhdi’ made of rice and dal (pulses) is liked by everyone.
+The staple food is Rotlas made of Bajri (millet) which the local relish with Buttermilk or ‘Chhas’, Butter and Jaggery or ‘Gol’.
+‘Khichdi’ made of rice and dal (pulses) is liked by everyone.

-If you visit any house first a glass of water is served as a custom.
+If you visit any house the first glass of water is served as a custom.
 Tea which was unknown 60 years ago has become the universal drink among all classes of people.
-Milk based items like curd and ghee are very common in food preparation.
-Ground nut oil and ground nut is generally used to make the food more exotic.
+Milk-based items like curd and ghee are very common in food preparation.
+Groundnut oil and groundnut are generally used to make the food more exotic.

 Food values are becoming more tasty and palatable than nutritious.
 The main delicacies in food items are – Jalebi – Fafada, Rotala, Khakhara, Thepla, Khaman dhokla, Undhiyu, Muthiya, Kachori, etc.

 The home of the last remaining population of Khur (wild ass) in India.
 There is also a bird population, particularly of the large flamingos.
 Both are protected in 5,000 km Little Rann Sanctuary, near Dhangadhra; One has to get permission to enter from the sanctuary superintendent’s office in Dhangadhra.
 Ari is served after food as the last item.